andrewhavck/simulated-annealing/README.md

 # simulated-annealing

 A simple demonstration of simulated annealing applied to the traveling salesman problem in Clojure.
+This code is by no means pretty and was created as a learning experience.

 Project heavily based off [this tutorial](http://www.theprojectspot.com/tutorial-post/simulated-annealing-algorithm-for-beginners/6) with examples in Java.